 - Nursing based on the population

 - Translation of research in nursing to practice based on evidence

 - Health perspectives in the global world

 - Lifespan development in nursing

 The RN to BSN degree offers a number of benefits.
-It can improve the skills and knowledge of a nurse and the bachelor's degree can open up many job opportunities and guarantees a development in the career.
-While there are no reported salary figures, it is widely believed that the salaries of a BSN professional as compared to RN professional workers are significantly higher.
+It can improve the skills and knowledge of a nurse and the bachelor's degree can open up many job opportunities and guarantees development in the career.
+It is a known fact that the salaries of a BSN professional as compared to ADN professional nurses are significantly higher.